MaurizioBrioschi/jetForm/README.md

 License
 =======

-This bundle is under MIT license
+This code is under MIT license